Mini51/6502Emulator/README.md

 ```

-for an example of how to use the emulator see the example.cpp file in the src directory.
+For an example of how to use the emulator see the example.cpp file in the examples directory.